praneybehl/awesome-claude-code-2/README.md

 Enhance your Claude Code experience with these powerful tools and integrations:

 - [**CCProxy**](https://github.com/orchestre-dev/ccproxy): Use any AI model with Claude Code - OpenAI, Gemini, Groq, OpenRouter and local models via Ollama.
-Universal API translation proxy with intelligent routing and streaming support.
+Universal API translation proxy with intelligent routing and streaming support. by [praneybehl](https://github.com/praneybehl)

 ## Workflows